ripple/RLUSD-Implementation/doc/rlusd-ethereum-design.md

 - OpenZeppelin contracts are completely standard compliant.

-The deployed smart contracts enable minting, burning, global and individual freezing, clawback, and future upgrades to the ERC-20 contract.
+The deployed smart contracts enable minting, burning, global and individual freezing, clawback, gasless approvals via permit signatures, and future upgrades to the ERC-20 contract.
 Permissions are controlled by a central Role Admin account, which is managed by Ripple internally.

 ## Ripple USD ERC-20 token

 The Ripple USD token provides the following _enhancements_ beyond the standard ERC-20 features:

 - **Individual Freeze/Unfreeze**: A mechanism to _pause/unpause_ activity on an individual account.
-A frozen account cannot call the [transfer(to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transfer-address-uint256-), [transferFrom(from, to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transferFrom-address-address-uint256-), [allowance(owner, spender)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-allowance-address-address-), and `approve(spender, value)` functions, and is unable to receive Ripple USD stablecoin.
+A frozen account cannot call the [transfer(to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transfer-address-uint256-), [transferFrom(from, to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transferFrom-address-address-uint256-), [allowance(owner, spender)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-allowance-address-address-), `approve(spender, value)`, and `permit(owner, spender, value, deadline, v, r, s)` functions, and is unable to receive Ripple USD stablecoin.

 - **Global Freeze/Unfreeze**: A safety measure that enacts a _pause/unpause_ on all accounts.
-When a global freeze is enabled, the [transfer(to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transfer-address-uint256-), [transferFrom(from, to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transferFrom-address-address-uint256-), [decreaseAllowance(spender, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#SafeERC20-safeDecreaseAllowance-contract-IERC20-address-uint256-) and `approve(spender, value)` functions will fail for all accounts.
+When a global freeze is enabled, the [transfer(to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transfer-address-uint256-), [transferFrom(from, to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transferFrom-address-address-uint256-), [decreaseAllowance(spender, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#SafeERC20-safeDecreaseAllowance-contract-IERC20-address-uint256-), `approve(spender, value)`, and `permit(owner, spender, value, deadline, v, r, s)` functions will fail for all accounts.

 - **Clawback**: A forced `burn(value)` function, which does not require a signature from the owner of the account, and is instead signed for by the account with the `Clawbacker` role.

+- **Gasless Approvals (ERC-2612 Permit)**: Allows users to approve token spending through off-chain signatures instead of on-chain transactions, enabling gasless approval workflows.
+The `permit(owner, spender, value, deadline, v, r, s)` function accepts a signed message to set allowances without requiring the owner to pay gas fees.

 ## On-Chain roles